Concepts and Architecture

 - Data Access path is composed of master and slave Redis shards.
 Clients perform data operations on the master shard.
 Master shards maintain slave shards using the in-memory replication for protection against failures that may render master shard inaccessible.

-Redis Enterprise Nodes with blue layer representing the management path and red tiles representing the data access path with Redis as the shards.
+Figure 1 Redis Enterprise Nodes with blue layer representing the management path and red tiles representing the data access path with Redis as the shards.

-High Availability with Redis Enterprise
+High availability with Redis Enterprise

 Redis Enterprise uses in-memory replication to maintain master and slave replicas.
 Redis Enterprise comes with various watchdogs that detect and protect against many failures types.
 Under failures such as node, network, process failures that render master replica inaccessible, Redis Enterprise automatically promotes the slave replica to be a master replica and redirects the client connection transparently to the new master replica.